irasar/codeRefactor/README.md

-This is my very first homework assignment.
-I have cleaned up some existing code to improve readability.
+I have cleaned up existing code to improve readability.
 I have added semantic tags to the html file.
 Also, I have consolidated the css for greater legibility.
 There are comments on the css file to better understand the styling.
 I have fixed all the links in the navigation bar to work.
+I have not changed the webpage itself.

 ## Installation

 There are no installations for this webpage.
-It will simply open in a browser windows.
+It will simply open in a browser window.

 ## Usage